ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 Clearly, type classes can reduce some of the encoding overhead seen in dictionary-passing style.
-But it does not solve all the issues of dictionary-passing style (performance, composibility, and applicability to the package level all apply to type classes), and they introduce some issues of their own:
+But it does not solve all the issues of dictionary-passing style (performance, composability, and applicability to the package level all apply to type classes), and they introduce some issues of their own: